 I’ve often said that our embezzlers fall neatly into two categories, which I labeled the “Needy” and the “Greedy.”
 Let’s take you inside the mind of the embezzler.
 The Needy are exactly what you expect; some life event has made their finances unworkable, and they are stealing to preserve the basics of life.
 Some of the events that might prompt this include an addiction, a spouse losing his or her job, or a divorce.
 Stealing is done because the thief feels that they have exhausted their other options.

-The Greedy thieves I have met are smart people and in many cases are close to being the intellectual peers of the dentists they work for.
+The Greedy thieves I have met are smart people and, in many cases, are close to being the intellectual peers of the dentists for whom they work.
 I think that at some level they resentfully compare your wealth and status to their own, and decide to address the inequity that they perceive.

-The good news is that our extremely popular Embezzlement Risk Assessment Questionnaire is excellent at ferretting out these thieves.
+The good news is that our extremely popular Embezzlement Risk Self Assessment Questionnaire is excellent at ferreting out these thieves.
 The Questionnaire provides a systematic way of capturing and evaluating the behaviors that are characteristic of embezzlement.
 The questionnaire is available for a nominal fee from our web store HERE.